Where do I find bats in Round Rock, Texas

 About The Bats in Round Rock

-From March through November of each year, while most are familiar with the South Congress Bridge Bats, there is a smaller bat colony about 15 miles north of Austin fascinating locals and tourists in Round Rock, Texas.
+From March through November of each year, while most are familiar with the South Congress Bridge Bats, a smaller bat colony about 15 miles north of Austin fascinates locals and tourists in Round Rock, Texas.

 Bats congregate in large numbers and can be found in various caves of the Texas Hill Country, the sides of buildings, and the infamous South Congress Bridge.
 The largest colony of this type of bat can be found at Bracken Cave, which is just south of Round Rock.